 I'm Obsessed — Anthropologie's Iconic Satin Bow Tree Topper Also Works as a Wreath Alternative for Your Front Door, so Now I'll Be Buying Two

-It was out of stock last year before I could get my hands on one, and with bows going nowhere this festive season, I’m not going to let the legendary tree topper slide through my fingertips this time.
+And as your mantra should be ‘Go big or go home’ for your festive displays this year, nothing says that better than Anthropologie’s satin bow tree topper.
+The legendary bow was out of stock last year before I could get my hands on one, and with the latest trends making it clear that bows are going nowhere this festive season, I’m not going to let it slide through my fingertips this time.

-With Christmas decorating ideas this year centered around bold self-expression and maximalist styling, with old-meets-new visualized in storied and whimsical ways, this tree-topper-come-door-bow is the perfect statement-making addition for a space that says 'I’m all in this Christmas; let's have some fun.'
+It makes for the perfect statement-making addition to any space in a season where Christmas decorating ideas are centered around bold self-expression and maximalist styling.
+It’s about old-meets-new visualized in storied and whimsical ways, and this bow says, 'I’m all-in this Christmas; let's have some fun.'

 Anthropologie's satin bow tree topper looks just as effortlessly chic as a Christmas wreath.